 The second input is the variability specification of the SIS PL, more precise the variability of the simulation model.
 The variability specification covers the variation points, the possible values of configuration parameters as well as dependencies between variation points.
 This specification is used to describe the valid search space used for test case generation.
-Waiting for the approval of pure:;variants' Variability Exchange Language as an interoperability standard, this specification is currently expressed in a Vitamine specific language.
 The PoC uses the same format to specify the variability of the SIS PL as well as the variability of the input space.
 Technically there is no differentiation between input variability and PL variability.
-The current implementation (PoC1.0) utilize a separate file that specifies the degrees of freedom based ona mathematical representation of the search space.
-In future version the variability specification used in the REVaMP2 tool chain should be integrated, as shown in section 'Implementation in D6.2 vs. Design in D6.1'.